 Skip to contents

-Implements the 12th and 13th generations of the International Geomagnetic Reference Field (IGRF), based on a reworked version of a Fortran program downloaded from a NOAA website (see “References”).
+Implements the 12th, 13th and 145h generations of the International Geomagnetic Reference Field (IGRF), based on a reworked version of a Fortran code downloaded from a NOAA website (see “References”).

 Usage